MCP Server

 rate_insight

-Rate an insight as helpful or unhelpful.
+Rate one or more insights as helpful or unhelpful.
+Positive signals strengthen them; negative signals weaken them.
 Supports two modes:

 Single mode